elmarkou/dept-hour-booking-mcp/README.md

 - **Environment variables not set**: Verify your input prompts are configured
 - **Agent mode not working**: Ensure you're using VS Code 1.101 or later

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test with MCP Inspector
-5. Submit a pull request

-## License

-This project is licensed under the ISC License - see the [package.json](package.json) file for details.

----

-Built with ❤️ following the GitHub MCP Server pattern for seamless AI integration.

 ## Docker Hub Deployment (For Maintainers)

 ### Publishing to Docker Hub